Switched-mode power supply: Efficiency and EMI

 Higher input voltage and synchronous rectification mode makes the conversion process more efficient.
 The power consumption of the controller also has to be taken into account.
 Higher switching frequency allows component sizes to be shrunk, but can produce more RFI.
 A resonant forward converter produces the lowest EMI of any SMPS approach because it uses a soft-switching resonant waveform compared with conventional hard switching.

 Failure modes

-For failure in switching components, circuit board and so on read the failure modes of electronics article.
+SMPSs tend to be temperature sensitive.
+For every 10-15 °C beyond 25 °C, failure rate doubles.
+Most failures can be attributed to improper design and poor component selections.

-Power supplies which use capacitors suffering from the capacitor plague may experience premature failure when the capacitance drops to 4% of the original value.
-This usually causes the switching semiconductor to fail in a conductive way.
-That may expose connected loads to the full input volt and current, and precipitate wild oscillations in output.
+Power supplies with capacitors that have reached the end of their life or suffer from manufacturing defects such as the capacitor plague will fail eventually.
+When either the capacitance decreases or the ESR increases, the regulator compensates by increasing the switching frequency, thereby subjecting the switching semiconductors to ever greater thermal stress.
+Eventually the switching semiconductors fail, usually in a conductive manner.
+For power supplies without fail-safe protection, this may subject connected loads to the full input voltage and current, and wild oscillations can occur in the output.